-Defined as the development of an increasingly integrated global economy, globalization has the potential for both positive and negative effects on global development and health.
-Globalization and growth of future markets are expected to remain key drivers of the global economy, with worldwide exports growing faster than worldwide gross domestic product (GDP): Worldwide exports are forecast to triple by 2030, and emerging and developing economies' exports are set to grow fourfold.
+Defined as the increased interconnectedness and interdependence between people and countries, has the potential for both positive and negative effects on global development and health.15 Globalization and growth of future markets are expected to remain key drivers of the global economy, with worldwide exports growing faster than worldwide gross domestic product (GDP): Worldwide exports are forecast to triple by 2030, and emerging and developing economies' exports are set to grow fourfold.
 BRIC countries Brazil, Russia, India and China are poised for exceptional economic growth, with their real GDP doubling by 2030.
-GDP growth in BRIC and emerging economies will impact health care, too: By 2030, BRIC countries' per capita health care spending is expected to more than double compared to 2013 expenditures; per capita health care expenditures in emerging economies will also more than double.15
+GDP growth in BRIC and emerging economies will impact health care, too: By 2030, BRIC countries' per capita health care spending is expected to more than double compared to 2013 expenditures; per capita health care expenditures in emerging economies will also more than double.16 companies in Europe